-This document therefore contains mainly "How to" information and less "Why" information, less justification and persuasion.
-The most up-to-date "Why" information can at present be found on the Internet in a document entitled "Principles of an algorithm which facilitates the learning of French and Arabic vocabulary and grammar, and ensures 90% retention" (Bung 2011).
-"French and Arabic" is code for "any language".
-Whereas Bung 2011 deals mainly with language elements (vocabulary, grammar, sentence fragments, idioms), the present document also covers, in outline, techniques closely linked to communication skills.
+Part 2 therefore contains mainly "How to" information and less "Why" information, less justification and persuasion.
+The most up-to-date "Why" information can at present be found in Part 1 and on the website.
+Whereas Part 1 deals mainly with language elements (vocabulary, grammar, sentence fragments, idioms), Part 2 also covers, in outline, techniques closely linked to communication skills.